 But to answer the pressing question of which is best to visit, Cambridge or Oxford…my answer is hands down Cambridge.
 This is purely from a tourist perspective and assuming it's a day trip from London.
 I’ll get into why Oxford may be best for some people.

 Should I visit both if I can’t decide between Cambridge or Oxford?

 Before we get started on why I prefer Cambridge, let’s discuss one of the most common questions that comes up when discussing whether you should visit Cambridge or Oxford.
 Should I visit both if I’m not crunched on time?

 Even if you’re spending a month in England, there really is no reason to visit both university towns.
 They are very similar, and it would seem redundant to tour both.
 The only reason I would argue otherwise is if you’re a big history buff and intent on seeing where famous students and professors attended or taught classes.

 Cambridge and Oxford have a long list of prominent alumni.
 Charles Darwin and Sir Isaac Newton hail from Cambridge.
 Albert Einstein, J.R.R.
 Tolkien, and Oscar Wilde studied at Oxford.
 They also share a few famous names.
 Stephen Hawking and C.S.
 Lewis attended both universities.

-If seeing the hallowed halls of where your favorite scientists, economists, authors, and polititians studied is of utmost importance to you, then it might be worth it to visit both.
+If seeing the hallowed halls of where your favorite scientists, economists, authors, and politicians studied is of utmost importance to you, then it may be worth it to visit both Cambridge and Oxford.

 Why Cambridge wins the Cambridge vs Oxford debate